Ottawa, December 13, 2013

 The following guest column by Finance Minister Jim Flaherty was published by Postmedia News on December 12, 2013.

-Balancing act: If Canada wants to prosper, it needs to stay on firm fiscal footing
+Archived - Balancing act: If Canada wants to prosper, it needs to stay on firm fiscal footing

 As 2013 comes to a close, I am optimistic for the future - even though it is clear we still face an uncertain global economy.
 Even though Canada's economy has performed better than most, the global economy remains fragile with slower growth than anticipated at the start of the year.